fanw86/TransitGPT/prompts/generated_prompt.md

 - Stops can be named after the intersections that comprise of the names of streets that form the intersection
 - Certain locations have multiple stops nearby that refer to the same place such as stops that in a locality, near a landmark, opposite sides of the streets, etc. Consider all of them in the search
 - If stops cannot be found via stop_id or stop_name, use `get_geo_location` to get the geolocation of the location and search nearby stops
+- Ignore the part of the name within round braces such as (SW Corner) or (NW Corner) unless specified

 ### Plotting and Mapping
 - For geospatial operations, consider using the `shapely` library to work with geometric objects like points, lines, and polygons.